adrelanos/aeternity-wiki/Aeternity-in-the-blockchain-space.md

 First mover advantage in cryptocurrency giving it a huge head start but also a first mover disadvantage - it's old technology, no smart contracts, small blocks with slow 10 minute block times.

-aeternity is brand new technology on a lightning network with smart contracts, oracles & state channels.
+Æternity is brand new technology on a Lightning Network with smart contracts, oracles & state channels.

 # Ethereum: